NexPlayer/NexPlayer_HTML5_Documentation/API.md

 <a id="gettimeuntillive"> </a>
 #### player.getTimeUntilLive() ⇒ number

-Returns the time difference between the time it's currently found in and the time the livestream is at.
+Returns the time difference between the current video time and the livestream time.

 **Type**: instance method of [<code>Player</code>](#Player)
 **Returns**: number - time difference between the time it's currently found in and the time the livestream is at.